 I’d love to hear from any local suppliers that would like to share info on their produce on this site.
 Equally, if you’re someone who keeps an eye on local deals or you have a favourite family recipe you’d like to share, then please get in touch.
 Email me at firstname.lastname@example.org Thank you!

 A quick note about calculations

 The average household in the UK contains 2.4 people, and the average family has 1.7 children (2013 statistics).
-We’re a family of three (my husband, myself and my daughter Melissa).
-However, it is generally considered that and average family has two children.
+However, it is generally considered that the average family has two adults and two children.
 Therefore, all my calculations for this project are based on a family of four with two small children.
 If you have older or teenage children, portion size and budget will undoubtedly be larger.
 If you have a baby, it’ll be smaller.
 I hope that makes sense.